greatsage-raphael/contractSuite/README.md

 git clone https://github.com/greatsage-raphael/contractSuite
 ```

+### Creating a account on DropBox to get an API key.
+1. Go to [DropBox](https://app.hellosign.com/account/signUp) to signUp.
+2. Get the api key and paste it in .env

-### Creating a account on Replicate to get an API key.
+### Creating a account on OpenAI to get an API key.

-1. Go to [Replicate](https://replicate.com/) to make an account.
+1. Go to [OpenAI](https://platform.openai.com/) to make an account.
-2. Click on your profile picture in the top right corner, and click on "Dashboard".
+2. Click on your profile picture in the top right corner, and click on "View API Keys".
-3. Click on "Account" in the navbar.
-And, here you can find your API token, copy it.
+3. And, [here](https://platform.openai.com/account/api-keys) you can find your API token, copy it.

 ### Creating a account on ByteScale to get an API key.

 1. Go to [ByteScale](https://www.bytescale.com/) to make an account.
 2. Get the api key and paste it in .env

 ### Storing API key in .env file.

 Create a file in root directory of project with env.
 And store your API key in it, as shown in the .example.env file.

-If you'd also like to do rate limiting, create an account on UpStash, create a Redis database, and populate the two environment variables in `.env` as well.
-If you don't want to do rate limiting, you don't need to make any changes.

-### Installing the dependencies.

 ```bash
 npm install